samiemostafavi/autoran/README.md

 - Modify `plmn_list` which consists of MCC, MNC, and TAC (`tracking_area_code`) so it matches MME configuration.
 - Modify `mme_ip_address.ipv4` so it matches MME configuration: "CI_MME_IP_ADDR"
 - Modify `NETWORK_INTERFACES` section and set an arbitrary ip address for enb server in the `prod-oai-public-net` subnet: "CI_ENB_IP_ADDR".
+NOTE: if you are runing enb on the same machine, `ENB_INTERFACE_NAME_FOR_*` is not important.
+Otherwise, set it properly.

 ## Using docker-compose